Is Aritzia Actually Sustainable, or Are We Being Greenwashed?

 Is Aritzia sustainable?

-Aritzia has a full sustainability page on its website which details its sustainability initiatives since 2010.
-It's banned fur (not including down or wool), joined the Sustainable Apparel Collection, conducted a "materiality assessment," joined the Better Cotton Initiative, partnered with the Better Work program, became a member of the Textile Exchange, and achieved carbon neutrality.
-The site notes it's also taking measures to decrease water usage and adopt more sustainable materials.
+Aritzia has a page on its website detailing its sustainability initiatives since 2010.
+The page claims Aritzia banned fur (not including down or wool), joined the The Good Cashmere Standard® (GCS) by the Aid by Trade Foundation, joined the Sustainable Apparel Collection, conducted a "materiality assessment," joined the Better Cotton Initiative, partnered with the Better Work program, became a member of the Textile Exchange, achieved carbon neutrality, adopted a "zero waste philosophy," and more.

 Meanwhile, although the brand reiterates its message to "minimize animal suffering," as per Good On You, it has no formal policy to do so.
-And despite the fact it uses no fur, it still uses wool, leather, animal hair, and down.
-And because it doesn't elaborate on animal products used during the first stage of production, animal welfare is not really addressed during the manufacturing process at all.
+Despite using no fur, it still uses wool, leather, animal hair, and down.
+Because Aritzia it doesn't elaborate on animal products used during the first production stage, animal welfare is not addressed during the manufacturing process.

 Is Aritzia ethical?

-Although these points sound relatively promising, critics like Sarah Fallavollita of the blog Times New Woven aren't amused.
-Fallavollita notes the page's information wasn't up-to-date, and that its claims were baseless.
-Aritzia made no point to elaborate on its quality assurance program that supposedly conducts factory audits, and doesn't mention all of the cities it actually manufactures in.
+Critics like Sarah Fallavollita of the blog Times New Woven aren't impressed.
+Fallavollita notes the page's information wasn't up-to-date, and its claims were baseless.
+Aritzia made no point in elaborating on its quality assurance program that supposedly conducts factory audits and doesn't mention all the cities it manufactures in.
 It also sources from many countries that use child labor and pay its employees unlivable wages.

 While Aritzia may be better than some fast fashion companies, it doesn't seem as though the company is totally transparent with sustainability and ethical practices — that said, it's crucial to stay informed on whom you're buying from.